rudi77/sdc/project2/writeup.md

 ### 1. Preprocessing

 - Images are converted to grayscale.
-I converted the images from color to grayscale mainly because I thought it might reduce training time and memory usage.
+I converted the images from color to grayscale mainly because I've this approach was also used in [1][1] and [2][2].
+Converted images to grayscale may also reduce training time and memory usage.

 - Grayscaled images are then normalized between -1 and 1 by subtracting 128 from each pixel and then dividing this value by 128.